Immigration Resources

 Does it cost anything?
 Yes.
 Tuition and fees are free, but students must pay for their own textbooks and any materials needed for class.
 No!
 Tuition, fees and textbooks are free.

-If you think the HSE Program is right for you, continue on to the Enrollment Guide.
-For more information about Dual Enrollment,
+If you think the HSE Program is right for you, continue on below.
+For more information about Dual Enrollment, visit the Dual Enrollment webpage.

 1. I attend a local area feeder high school located in the State Center Community College District service area.